gusutabopb/aioinflux/docs/usage.rst

 Output formats
 ^^^^^^^^^^^^^^

-When using, :meth:`~aioinflux.client.InfluxDBClient.query` data can return data in one of the following formats:
+When using, |query| data can return data in one of the following formats:

 1) ``json``: Default.
 Returns the a dictionary containing the JSON response received from InfluxDB.
 2) ``bytes``: Returns raw, non-parsed JSON binary blob as received from InfluxDB.
    The contents of the returns JSON blob are not checked at all.
 Useful for response caching.
 3) ``dataframe``: Parses the result into a Pandas dataframe or a dictionary of dataframes.
    See :ref:`Retrieving DataFrames` for details.
-4) ``iterable``: Wraps the JSON response in a ``InfluxDBResult`` or ``InfluxDBChunkedResult`` object.
+4) ``iterable``: Wraps the JSON response in a :class:`~aioinflux.iterutils.InfluxDBResult` or :class:`~aioinflux.iterutils.InfluxDBChunkedResult` object.
    This object main purpose is to facilitate iteration of data.
    See :ref:`Iterating responses` for details.